captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ## LULU:
-...
-It really is so pretty up here this time of night.
+…It really is so pretty up here this time of night.

 ---